GenomiqueENS/easy-contrasts-DESeq2/README.md

 ```

 ##Installation:
-This module was coded using R version 3.1.0, DESeq2 1.4.5, and two other R packages RcolorBrewer 1.0.5 and FactoMineR 1.26.
+This module was coded using R version 3.2.0, DESeq2 1.8.1, and two other R packages RcolorBrewer 1.1-2 and FactoMineR 1.28.
 To use Easy-contrast-DEseq2 you should:
   * Install the good version of R, and of all the packages
-  * Use the docker file available on [genomicpariscentre/deseq2](https://registry.hub.docker.com/u/genomicpariscentre/deseq2/)
+  * Use the docker available on [genomicpariscentre/deseq2](https://registry.hub.docker.com/u/genomicpariscentre/deseq2/)
   * Use the Dockerfile present in  Easy-contrast-DEseq2 to install the docker directly on your computer

 ##Input files: